xpack-dev-tools/qemu-arm-xpack/README-BUILD.md

 VirtualBox image running on the same macMini with 16 GB of RAM and a fast SSD.

-To build the latest macOS version, with the same timestamp as the previous build:
+To build the latest macOS version:

 ```console
 $ rm -rf ~/Work/qemu-arm-*